 Cherokee County: The Cherokee 1393 Fire burned one acre and is contained.
+The Cherokee 1453 Fire has burned four and a half acres and is contained.

 Harrison County: The Harrison 1360 Fire burned two acres and is contained.
 The Harrison 1376 Fire has burned six acres and is contained.
 The Harrison 1378 Fire has burned two acres and is contained.
-The Harrison 1392 Fire has burned 50 acres and is contained.
+The Harrison 1392 Fire has burned 109 acres and is contained.